-Special charges typically relate to amounts that we expect to pay in connection with restructuring plans relating to employee workforce reduction and abandonment of excess facilities, acquisition-related costs and other similar charges and recoveries.
+Special charges typically relate to amounts that we expect to pay in connection with restructuring plans, acquisition-related costs and other similar charges and recoveries.
 Generally, we implement such plans in the context of integrating acquired entities with existing OpenText operations.
 Actions related to such restructuring plans are typically completed within a period of one year.
 In certain limited situations, if the planned activity does not need to be implemented, or an expense lower than anticipated is paid out, we record a recovery of the originally recorded expense to Special charges.

-Y lear l Ended June 3 30, (In thousands) 2019 iı Change Icrease ecrease) 2018 Change increase decrease) 2017 (in thousands) 2017 (ŭ cercuse) 2010 ucci cusc) 2017 Special charges (recoveries) \$ 35,719 \$ 6,508 \$ 29,211 \$ (34,407) \$ 63,618
+Y ear Ended June 3 30, Change icrease Change ncrease (In thousands) 2020 (de ecrease) 2019 (d ecrease) 2018 Special charges (recoveries) \$ 100,428 \$ 64,709 \$ 35,719 \$ 6,508 \$ 29,211

-Special charges increased by \$6.5 million during the year ended June 30, 2019 as compared to the prior fiscal year.
-This was primarily due to (i) an increase in restructuring activities of \$11.5 million and (ii) an increase of \$2.8 million relating to a lower net impact of reversals from certain pre-acquisition sales and use tax liabilities and interest being settled, or in certain cases, becoming statute barred.
-These increases were partially offset by a reduction in expense of \$5.3 million relating to one-time system implementation costs.
-The remainder of the change is due to other miscellaneous items.
+Special charges increased by \$64.7 million during the year ended June 30, 2020 as compared to the prior fiscal year.
+This was primarily due to (i) an increase of \$52.6 million in restructuring activities, inclusive of \$36.9 million from the accelerated amortization associated with the abandonment of certain right-of-use assets and \$9.7 million from the disposal of fixed assets, (ii) an increase of \$8.1 million in acquisition related costs, (iii) an increase of \$1.5 million relating to the impact of certain pre-acquisition sales and use tax liabilities becoming statute barred during Fiscal 2019 and (iv) an increase of \$2.5 million relating to other miscellaneous charges.

-For more details on Special charges (recoveries), see note 17 "Special Charges (Recoveries)" to our Consolidated Financial Statements.
+For more details on Special charges (recoveries), see note 18 "Special Charges (Recoveries)" to our Consolidated Financial Statements.